 Sometimes it can feel like you can’t do anything right and you’re constantly getting into trouble.
-It can feel like school rules are pointless, however it’s important to try and remember that they’re to keep yourself and other people safe.
+It can feel like school rules are are taking over, however it’s important to try and remember that they are there to keep yourself and other people safe.

-Talking to someone such your parent, carer or a trusted adult about what’s going on at school can help.
+Talking to someone such as your parents, carers or a trusted adult about what’s going on at school can help.

-If you’re struggling with the work, other students, peer pressure or bullying then talk to your teachers or somebody from student support at the school.
+If you’re struggling with the work, other students, peer pressure or bullying, talk to your teachers, school nurse or somebody from student support at the school.

 If you have any more questions on this area or would like to speak to somebody about this topic, have a look at the links or search for your local services in the blue box below.
 Alternatively you can always contact your public health nurse.